 The Company regards the respective Group companies as one group under the flag of Senshu Ikeda Holdings.
-Thus each member company of the Group runs its operation through developing an adequate internal management structure according to its scale and nature of operation under the adequate guidance of, and in coordination with the Company.
+Thus each member company of the Group runs its operation through developing an adequate internal management structure according to its scale and nature of operation under the adequate guideness of sold in coordination with the Company. under the adequate guidance of, and in coordination with the Company.